-A preliminary calculation of spatial scales (Lx and Ly which are also zero crossing of correlation functions) was carried out over several large areas (Fig. 3).
+A preliminary calculation of spatial scales ( $L_x$ and $L_y$ which are also zero crossing of correlation functions) was carried out over several large areas (Fig. 3).
 Calculations were done both for temperature and salinity and all depths from the surface down to 1300 m.

-As an illustration, results for one box (box 3) in the North Pacific are shown on Figs. 4 and 5 for temperature at two different depths (200 and 1000 m).
+Results for one box (box 3) in the North Pacific are shown in Figs. 4 and 5 for temperature at two different depths (200 and 1000 m).
 In that box, correlations are well estimated with a typical error below 0.1 due a large number of observation pairs N for a given zonal and meridional spatial lag (N comprised between 200 and 400).
 The estimated zonal and meridional correlation scales are 130 and 110 km respectively.
-This is consistent with results derived from altimeter data analysis in mid latitude regions (e.g. Kurugano and Kamachi, 2000; Jacobs et al., 2001; Le Traon et al., 2003).
-Correlation scales are significantly larger at 1000 m (Fig. 5) and Lx and Ly are estimated to 185 and 160 km respectively.
+This is consistent with results derived from altimeter data analysis in midlatitude regions (e.g., Kuragano and Kamachi, 2000; Jacobs et al., 2001; Le Traon et al., 2003).
+Correlation scales are significantly larger at 1000 m (Fig. 5), and $L_x$ and $L_y$ are estimated to 185 and 160 km respectively.
 Salinity scales (not shown) are very close to temperature ones although the estimation is slightly noisier.

 Zonal and meridional spatial scales vary as expected with latitudes.
-Compared to mid latitude regions, scales are much larger in the tropical and equatorial regions.
-Figure 6 shows, for example, the correlation function for temperature at 200 m in the whole Equatorial Pacific.
-Zonal and meridional scales are estimated to about 900 and

-- 15 350 km.
-The zonal scales are smaller than those derived from TAO observations and larger than those derived from altimeter data (e.g. Kessler et al., 1996; Jacobs et al., 2001).
-This may be due to both the techniques used to compute scales (e.g. removing of large scale signals before computing altimeter spatial scales) and the sparse spatial sampling of TAO observations.
-As expected and well observed from altimetry and in- - situ observations, there is a strong anisotropy with zonal scales two to three times larger than meridional scales.
-It is interesting to note that, compared to the Pacific ocean, smaller zonal scales are observed in the Indian (box 9 - zonal scale of 780 km at 200 m for temperature) and Atlantic (box 8 - zonal scale of 360 km at 200 m for temperature) tropical/equatorial oceans.
+Compared to midlatitude regions, scales are much larger in the tropical and equatorial regions.
+Figure 6 shows, for example, the correlation function for temperature at 200 m in the whole equatorial Pacific.
+Zonal and meridional scales are estimated to about 900 and 350 km.
+The zonal scales are smaller than those derived from TAO observations and larger than those derived from altimeter data (e.g., Kessler et al., 1996; Jacobs et al., 2001).
+This may be due to both the techniques used to compute scales (e.g., removing of large-scale signals before computing altimeter spatial scales) and the sparse spatial sampling of TAO observations.
+As expected and well observed from altimetry and in situ observations, there is a strong anisotropy with zonal scales 2-3 times larger than meridional scales.
+It is interesting to note that, compared to the Pacific Ocean, smaller zonal scales are observed in the Indian (box 9 - zonal scale of 780 km at 200 m for temperature) and Atlantic (box 8 - zonal scale of 360 km at 200 m for temperature) tropical-equatorial oceans.

 They are also interesting variations of scales according to depth.
-Figures 7-9 show the vertical distribution of scales both for temperature and salinity for several areas (boxes 2, 9 and 18).
-At the surface or in the mixed layer, scales are much larger because they reflect large scale atmospheric forcing (heat flux, evaporation and precipitation) (note, however, that a mean seasonal cycle is removed priori the calculation).
+Figures 7, 8 and 9 show the vertical distribution of scales both for temperature and salinity for several areas (boxes 2, 9 and 18).
+At the surface or in the mixed layer, scales are much larger because they reflect large-scale atmospheric forcing (heat flux, evaporation and precipitation).